 This transdisciplinary effort has resulted in the establishment of novel tissue engineering platforms, which we showed to be suitable for: (1) the ex vivo preservation of MM and the recapitulation of key environmental cues present in vivo in the tumor niche, leading to osteolytic lesions, and (2) culturing primary murine and human osteocytes while preserving ex vivo the production of sclerostin and FGF23: two key in vivo markers of primary osteocytes.
-To the best of our knowledge, this is the first time this has been accomplished.
+To the best of their knowledge, this is the first time this has been accomplished.

-We are further developing and validating these osteomimetic platforms as a means of: (1) conducting preclinical drug evaluation, (2) developing personalized drug cocktail selection for patients with relapsed MM, (3) studying mechanisms responsible for drug resistance and relapse in MM, and (4) exploring the interactions of prostate cancer cells with bone.
+They are further developing and validating these osteomimetic platforms as a means of: (1) conducting preclinical drug evaluation, (2) developing personalized drug cocktail selection for patients with relapsed MM, (3) studying mechanisms responsible for drug resistance and relapse in MM, and (4) exploring the interactions of prostate cancer cells with bone.